barsoom/traco/README.markdown

       translates :title, :body
     end

-Now, you can still use the `title_sv` accessors in forms, validations and other code, but you also get:
+You can still use your accessors like `title_sv` and `title_sv=` in forms, validations and other code, but you also get:

 `#title`:  Shows the title in the current locale.
 If blank, falls back to default locale, then to any locale.